Learn Spanish With Feid with these 23 Song Recommendations (Full Translations Included!)

 Beneath the neon lights, the lyrics reveal a mix of celebration and regret.
 Feid admits he still thinks about her every night, even mixing pills with rum to numb the feelings.
 He brags about the chain he bought to see her shine and even offers plomo (lead) to any jealous ex who gets in the way.
 The result is a birthday anthem that blends swagger, longing, and raw Colombian slang—perfect for anyone who’s ever tried to party away a lingering heartbreak.

-ROMÁNTICOS DE LUNES (MONDAY ROMANTIC)
+ROMÁNTICOS DE LUNES (MONDAY ROMANTICS)

 Acabo de dejarte en casa, yeah